 In 2014, I received two wonderful awards: the East Tennessee Community History Award, and the SCBWI Letter of Merit for my middle grade WIP (Work-in-Progress), a multicultural novel called THE MAN WHO SAW EVERYTHING.

-In 2012, I became Lee and Low Publisher’s New Voices Award Winner, and my winning picture book manuscript, Uncle Billy’s Family Reunion, will debut sometime in 2017.
-Come on 2017, lol!
+In 2012, I became Lee and Low Publisher's New Voices Award Winner, and my winning picture book manuscript, HAMMERING FOR FREEDOM, debuts in September 2018.
+Here's the cover image and a link to PRE-ORDER.

 In 2010, I served as Lead Historical Researcher (Chattanooga Unit) for NBC’s “Who Do You Think You Are” series, featuring the life of megastar Lionel Richie (whom I got to meet -- he's fabulous, and such a gentleman!).

 My article, “How to Get Going on a Grant Application” was assumed by For Dummies® online, and I wrote and co-produced the global short film An Entrepreneur’s Heart for Cinema Prosperite’ Film Competition in 2009.

 Here is a sample of some of the work I’ve done.

 My second book, shown in the composite above, is a vocational title called Getting a Job in the Food Industry.
 This is my first “work-for-hire,” and it took me six months to write.
 The company is Rosen Publishing, and to be honest, I think they did a fabulous job with packaging.
 I’m proud to have my name associated with their company.

 My third and fourth book (shown above) were a personal challenge for me.
 I wrote them back-to-back in approximately five months, and I’m very pleased with the outcome.
 The MOOC book discusses the various FREE online courses that are just waiting for you to enroll.
 And the HEALTH CARE book discusses the various choices you have if you decide to enter the health care profession.